codeforkansascity/ResideKC/README.md

 # Your Trash Day

-This project that is up for adoption.
+This project is up for adoption.

 ## Problem Statement

-Trash Day Lookup App to assist new and existing residents in identifying their trash pickup day, recycling locations, and other trashy things.
+Trash Day Lookup App to assist new and existing residents in identifying their trash pickup day, recycling locations, and other *neighborhood-area services* (removed "trashy things" scs; another option "location-specific").

 Are you looking to practice your new coding skills?
-This project is a group study opportunity to build a trash day lookup app to assist new and existing residents in identifying their trash pickup day, recycling locations, and other trashy things.
+This project is a group study opportunity to build a trash day lookup app to assist new and existing residents *to quickly learn about local services for their home.* (removed "in identifying their trash pickup day, recycling locations, and other trashy things." scs)

 Code for KC Slack Channel     #trashday